offen/docker-volume-backup/docs/reference/index.md

 ########### BACKUP ENCRYPTION

-# Backups can be encrypted using gpg in case a passphrase is given.
+# Backups can be encrypted symmetrically using gpg in case a passphrase is given.

 # GPG_PASSPHRASE="<xxx>"

+# Backups can be encrypted asymmetrically using gpg in case publickeys are given.

+# GPG_PASSPHRASE= |
+#-----BEGIN PGP PUBLIC KEY BLOCK-----
+#
+#D/cIHu6GH/0ghlcUVSbgMg5RRI5QKNNKh04uLAPxr75mKwUg0xPUaWgyyrAChVBi
+#...
+#-----END PGP PUBLIC KEY BLOCK-----

 ########### STOPPING CONTAINERS AND SERVICES DURING BACKUP